 The steady increase in the number of specimens in the following years could be managed by the arrival of Prof. Klaus Hamper in 2009 and Dr Bernd Gromoll in 2011.
 The over the last 20 years already well established specialisation in GI-histopathology was reinforced by the arrival of Prof. Thomas Günther in 2012.
 The process of rejuvenation and the change of generation continued with the arrival of Dr Thorsten Venzke in 2014.
-In the same spirit and with the aim of widening the specialisation, the departure of Dr Beckmann, Dr Koeppen and Dr Gromoll and the arrival of Dr Maximilian Gebhard, Prof. Thomas Kalinski and Prof. Jozef Zustin in 2015 and 2016 marked the most extensive change in the consultant team to date.
+In the same spirit and with the aim of widening the specialisation, the departure of Dr Beckmann, Dr Koeppen and Dr Gromoll and the arrival of Dr Maximilian Gebhard, Prof. Thomas Kalinski, Prof. Jozef Zustin and Dr Rusudan Sreseli in 2015, 2016 and 2018 marked the most extensive change in the consultant team to date.
 In 2015, we expanded our commitment as a place for histopathology training, which had been started in 1998, supervising up to four junior histopathologists.

 In the non-medical area the number of personnel in our practice has also grown significantly from two part-time staff in 1993 to more than 30 employees, most of whom work full time.
 The stability of our team of employees and their personal satisfaction are reflected by the fact that several biomedical scientists and secretaries have worked in our practice for more than 10 years and some even for more than 15 years.
 In the lab, in cytodiagnostics and in administration, too, knowledge and expertise depend on personal experience.
 We are aware that we could not perform our work at the highest level without the expert knowledge and dedication of our staff.